 A person who is charged with any serious indictable offence has the right to have a preliminary inquiry held in the Provincial Court.
 A preliminary inquiry is a court hearing held to determine whether there is enough evidence to put the accused person on trial.
 Where the judge decides that there is sufficient evidence, the accused is "committed for trial" and a trial date is set in the Court of Queen's Bench.
-Where the judge decides that there is insufficient evidence, the accused will not be convicted of any offence arising out of that charge.
+Where the judge decides that there is insufficient evidence, the accused person is "discharged."
+This means that the proceedings against the accused are at an end and the accused will not be convicted of any offence arising out of that charge.